 When Was Coca-Cola First Sold?

-Candler dedicated about $11,000 a year to these marketing efforts between 1892 and 1919, and before long, Coca-Cola become one of the most iconic brands of the 20th century.
+Candler dedicated an estimated $11,000 a year to these marketing efforts between 1892 and 1919, which is over $300,000 in today’s money.
+Before long, Coca-Cola become one of the most iconic brands of the 20th century.

 Coca-Cola has created a brand that is instantly recognizable and transcends the beverage.
 Much credit for this goes to their promotional merchandise.
 The most popular of which includes: